marianoguerra/ricardo-forth/resources/slides.rst

 * 3 Browser engines have native support in various stages

-  + Google Chrome Beta: fully spec compliant on all architectures, behind a flag
+  + Google Chrome: fully spec compliant on all architectures, behind a flag
   + Mozilla Firefox: optimized for ia32 and x64, behind a flag
   + Microsoft Edge: support in an experimental build